Cranberry Chutney

 Here’s what you’ll need:

-- Fresh apples — I like to use a Granny Smith apple because it is more tart and holds its shape while it cooks.
-However, you could use honeycrisp apples or fuji apples if you have those on hand, too.
+• Fresh apples — I like to use a Granny Smith apple because it is more tart and holds its shape while it cooks.
+However, you could use honeycrisp apples, gala or fuji apples if you have those on hand, too.

-- Dark brown sugar — to sweeten up the chutney.
+• Dark brown sugar — this adds sweetness to the chutney and enhances the fruity flavor.
 I love the molasses undertones that the dark brown sugar provides.
 You could use light brown sugar if you don’t have dark brown sugar.

 How to make Cranberry Chutney

-Add the cranberries, apples, brown sugar, apple cider vinegar, orange juice and honey to a medium saucepan over medium-high heat.
+Combine cranberries, apples, brown sugar, apple cider vinegar, orange juice and honey in a medium saucepan over medium-high heat.
 Stir to combine until the sugar dissolves.

 Season with cinnamon, allspice, ginger and salt.